|

 reducing the cost of your business travels, follow these eight steps:

-likely pay less if you book in advance.
+you'll likely pay less if you book in advance.

 and plane tickets.
 Sometimes, though, the individual vendors may